fungiboletus/vezor_vs_speedgoat/README.md

 I'm not extremely nerdy about running shoes, but the Rossignol Vezor has a plate and two layers of fancy foams, and I read that it's supposed to be pretty advanced stuff.
 I also know that the Hoka Speedgoat 6 is a more traditional shoe with no plates and a single layer of not so fancy foam.

 Because of such differences, I guess that some people would say that you can't really compare the two shoes, and that explains why I didn't find a comparison between the two online.
 But they are both trail running shoes, with cushion, good grip, and a similar weight.
-I think it's fair to compare them.
+I think it's fair to compare them, so here is a comparison.

 And very importantly, Rossignol decided to sell the Vezor at a competitive price to enter the market.
 I paid mine 1550 NOK (with 25% VAT), about €125 (with conversion and 20% VAT), or about $125 (no VAT).
 The price is a bit too good to ignore, it's about the same price as the Hoka Speedgoat 6 from last year when it's on sale.